Sereno1710/feup-lbaw/wiki/er.md

 4. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
 5. Breadcrumbs to help the user navigate.
 6. Search bar to help the user find auctions and other users.
+7. Button for using filters to assist users in searching auctions.
+8. Each auction card has a link to the auction in question.

 ---